GovReady/govready-Tea/README.md

 ## Goals

-Make it easier to distribute and use Ben Klemens TEA data survey tool
+Make it easier to distribute and use Ben Klemens and Rolando Rodríguez's TEA data survey tool

 ben.klemens@census.gov